Healthy Homes Assessment Papakowhai

 Rental Property Home Assessments Papakowhai

-Areas of rental properties that are impacted with Health Homes Standards.
-Healthy Homes Standards in Papakowhai include each:
+Areas of rental properties that are impacted by the Healthy Homes Standards in Papakowhai include each:

 • Bedroom